davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 number of processors.

-Processors are, by necessity, immensely complex devices but there are a few of critical aspects that define their behaviour.
+Processors are, by necessity, immensely complex devices but there are a few key aspects that define their behaviour.

 Because processors are performing millions of calculations to execute tasks, the speed of a processor is a critically important feature.
 However, the efficiency